usc-robosub/barracuda-mapping/README.md

 ## Notes on Behavior
 - Pose graph: starts with a prior at index 0, then adds a `BetweenFactor` between the last pose and the current TF-derived pose, updating iSAM2 incrementally.
-- Map growth: all transformed points are appended to a single `pcl::PointCloud<pcl::PointXYZ>`.
-There is no downsampling or loop‑closure map correction in this minimal example.
+- Map growth: transformed (optionally downsampled) points are appended to a single `pcl::PointCloud<pcl::PointXYZ>`.
+There is no loop‑closure map correction in this minimal example.
 - Namespacing: `odometry_topic` without a leading `/` resolves relative to the node namespace (in the launch file it runs under `ns="barracuda"`).

 ## Customization